 Survivor Conversations are:

 The ‘Survivor Conversations’ method was also used as part of our Global Boys Initiative.
-You can see the method reflected in the reports for Thailand, South Korea and Hungary (to be released Jan 2022).
+You can see the method reflected in the reports for Thailand, South Korea, and Hungary (see reports at the bottom of this page).

 “Knowing about cybercrimes – that would have made me stop a bit and I would have realised that what was happening to me was that I was being the victim of a crime.
 For us as young people it is important to recognise the strategies that these people use to manipulate and deceive and thus achieve to identify and stop them, not knowing how they act gives them an advantage to be able to deceive us.”